 Part 1643 provides that no recipient may use any LSC funds for activities in support of assisted suicide, euthanasia or mercy killing.
 Adopted in 1997, Part 1643 implements several provisions in the Assisted Suicide Funding Restriction Act of 1997 (P.L.
 105-12).
 The purpose of the Act and the implementing LSC regulations is to ensure that Federal funds not be used to support, assist in, or advocate for assisted suicide, euthanasia or mercy killing.
 The rule has not been amended since it was first promulgated.

-The Task Force is of the opinion that no action is necessary on Part 1643 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1643 at this time.

 45 CFR Part 1644 - Disclosure of Case Information